Vegetarian pot pies are the perfect way to impress your guests at your next dinner party!

 - salt and pepper

-- 1 leek, white and light green only, cut into half moons
+- 1 leek white and green only, cut into half moons

-- 1 large large fennel bulb, white only, chopped
+- 1 large fennel bulb white only, chopped

-- 4 ounces white button mushrooms, cleaned and sliced thin
+- 4 oz white button mushrooms cleaned and sliced thin

-- 1-2 sheets puff pastry or pie dough
+- 1-2 sheets puff pastry refrigerated pie dough may be substituted

 - flour for dusting